Edit Template

 Here, I’ll provide general feedback, pointing out areas of confusion, pacing issues, engagement, and character believability/likability.

-What you’ll get: A short summary letter (2–3 pages) of the things I saw within your manuscript, where issues may pop up later, your strengths, and subtle suggestions on how you can move forward.
+What you’ll get: A short letter (2-3 pages) of your strengths, areas to improve on, and subtle suggestions on how you should move forward.

 Tier two: Report ($150)

-Here, I’ll go a bit deeper into my thoughts and provide a slightly longer summary letter (3–4 pages) of your work, its strengths, and its weaknesses.
-You will also get a document with margin comments, where I’ll be providing a few of my thoughts at key moments within your story.
+Here, I’ll go a bit deeper into my thoughts and provide a slightly longer letter (3-4 pages) of your work, its strengths, and its weaknesses.
+You’ll also get a document with margin comments, where I’ll be providing a few of my thoughts at key moments within your story.

-Here, you will get a highly detailed summary letter (4–5 pages) providing my full thoughts on engagement, character, structure, prose, strengths, and weaknesses, along with margin comments with my full/live reactions as I move throughout the manuscript.
-At a few points, I may dip slightly into developmental territory to offer you examples of what I might do if I were to perform a full developmental edit.
+Here, you’ll receive a highly detailed letter (4-6 pages) providing my thoughts on engagement, character, structure, prose, strengths, and weaknesses, alongside my margin comments.
+At a few points, I may dip slightly into developmental territory and offer you examples of what I might do if I were to perform a full developmental edit.

 Sample Pricing & Tiers (Beta Reading):